gyandeeps/grouch/README.md

-  -i, --ignorePath [path::String]  Supply a collection of ignore paths. - default: [] --coverage                       Code coverage should be done. - default: true --lint                           Lint the Javascript code with eslint. - default: true
+  -i, --ignorePath [path::String]  Supply a collection of ignore paths. - default: [] --coverage                       Code coverage should be done. - default: true --lint                           Lint the Javascript code with eslint. - default: true -b, --browsers [String]          Run in different browsers using karma.
 ```

 ##Usage